jcode116/jcode116.github.io/blog/2024-10-04-enhancing_security_in_python_applications_for_azure_developers/index.md

 ![Deploying Applications to Azure App Service Using Oryx](../../static/blogimg/enhancing_security_in_python_applications_for_azure_developers.png)

 # Enhancing Security in Python Applications for Azure Developers

-Security is critical in web applications, and Python apps are no exception.
-For applications hosted on Azure, employing robust security practices is essential.
-Here’s a breakdown of security best practices for Python applications running on Azure.
+As part of Cybersecurity Awareness Month, we’re highlighting the importance of secure coding practices for Python developers.
+Python’s flexibility and widespread use in web development and APIs make it a prime target for security vulnerabilities.
+In this post, we’ll explore security best practices that developers can follow to protect Python applications deployed on Azure, ensuring your application remains secure from potential threats.

 ## Use Helmet to Secure HTTP Headers
 HTTP headers help protect applications from common vulnerabilities such as cross-site scripting and clickjacking.
 Implement headers using middleware tools in Flask and Django.